-- 3-5 apricots pitted and sliced.
+- 3-5 apricots pitted and sliced

 - 1/2 cup honey

-- Add bourbon, syrup, lemon and bitters into a glass.
+Add bourbon, syrup, lemon and bitters into a glass.

-- Stir to mix.
+Stir to mix.

-- Garnish with a fresh sprig of mint
+Garnish with mint sprig.

 Slice and pit the apricots.

-- Bring to a boil and allow to simmer for around 5 minutes or until slightly thickened.
+Bring to a boil and allow to simmer for around 5 minutes or until slightly thickened.